DUNE/computing-training-202112/_episodes/04-sam-by-schellman.md

 The most important objects cataloged in SAM are individual **files** and collections of files called **datasets**.

 Data files themselves are not stored in SAM, their metadata is, and that metadata allows you to search for and find the actual physical files.
-Sam also provides mechanisms for initiating and tracking file delivery through **projects**.
+SAM also provides mechanisms for initiating and tracking file delivery through **projects**.

 ### General considerations